CheckPointSW-Community/IPaddressFeed2CheckPoint/README.md

 # IPaddressFeed2CheckPointAPI
-Adding a IP Address feed (CIDR) into Checkpoint Objects (here Office 365)
+Adding an IP Address feed (CIDR) into Checkpoint Objects (here Office 365)

 How to use: